hifiwi-fi/breadcrum.net/packages/web/client/blog/2024/donations-discord/README.md

 </figure>

 If you rely on the service and are interested in discussing ideas, design, or other development topics, feel free to join the Discord.
-At the time of writing, it’s literally just me in the server, so please adjust your expectations as the room grows.
+At the time of writing, it's literally just me in the server, so please adjust your expectations as the room grows.
 Feel free to @ mention me on anything!

 ## Donations